bradyrippon/tblmaker/README.md

-# _%tblMaker()_
+# _%tblmaker()_

-The SAS macro **_%tblMaker()_** can currently be used to create summary tables in the form of a standard **Table 1** seen in medical journals.
+The SAS macro **_%tblmaker()_** can currently be used to create summary tables in the form of a standard **Table 1** seen in medical journals.
 This macro automatically detects categorical/continuous variables, calculates appropriate descriptive statistics, reports data missingness, and performs appropriate statistical tests across column groupings.

 This macro will use all variables present in the dataset and automatically use any variable labels which have been assigned, so cleaning the input dataset is recommended before generating your table.